Inquiriosity

 Curiosity

-You notice when you’re “attached” to being right and you check it
+You notice when you’re “attached” to being right* or you’re telling yourself unproductive stories

 (*Watch this excellent short explainer video Choosing Curiosity over Being Right from the Conscious Leadership Group)